ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-3D-Printing-Intro.md

 ⇒ 3D printing remains an intensive trial and error process!
 Only begin if you are willing to invest the necessary time into it.
-If at first you don't succeed, try again, and again, and again, and again!
+If at first you don't succeed, try again and again and again and again!

 Thankfully the online hobby community is very large and generally very helpful.
-You will need to model your object, or download it from a maker website.
+You will need to model your object or download it from a 'makers' website.
-You will need to slice your model with setting for your specific printer, and adjust these settings based on the quality and speed you want.
+You will need to slice your model with settings for your specific printer, and adjust these settings based on the quality and speed you want.

 *Online resources:*